What is the average UK retirement income?

 It’s interesting to see how much disposable income the average pensioner today receives in comparison to the typical worker.

-Average UK pre-tax earnings is £35,880 annually, according to government data from August 2024.
-After income tax, national insurance and 5% pension contributions (the recommended minimum), this is reduced to £28,404.
+According to government data from March 2025, the average UK full-time worker earns £36,972 annually.
+After income tax, national insurance, and 5% pension contributions (the recommended minimum), this is reduced to £28,660.

-On the face of it, this is over double the average single pensioner’s income of £13,884.
+On the face of it, this is around over double the average single pensioner’s income of £14,664.

 However, this does not factor in housing costs, utilities, or groceries, which have become more expensive over the last few years.